douglaswebdesigns/faith-baptist-church/README.md

 # faith-baptist-church
-Faith Baptist Church WordPress Website
+Faith Baptist Church WordPress Website Repository

 ## Documentation
-This is the repository for the website at fbcchelsea.org
+This is the repository for the website located at fbcchelsea.org

+## Requested by:
+Pastor M. Adam Summers

 ## Developer
 Douglas Web Designs